NestJS Prisma Global Exception Filter Guide 2026

 }

-The Shortcut: Using nestjs-prisma Package
+Using the nestjs-prisma Package

 Building filters manually teaches fundamentals.
 Production projects benefit from battle-tested packages.
 The nestjs-prisma library handles error mapping automatically: